-- for better utilizing the IP4 addresses ever becoming scarcer - for coupling of networks with same (private) address ranges - for producing unique addresses for network management
+- ► for better utilizing the IP4 addresses ever becoming scarcer - ▶ for coupling of networks with same (private) address ranges - ▶ for producing unique addresses for network management

-In the first application the so-called N:1 NAT, also known as IP masquerading ('The hiding place-IP masquerading (NAT, PAT)' \rightarrow page 74) is used.
+In the first application the so-called N:1 NAT, also known as IP masquerading ('IP-Masquerading' \rightarrow page 69) is used.
 All addresses ("N") of the local network are mapped to only one ("1") public address.
 This clear assignment of data streams to the respective internal PCs is generally made available by the ports of the TCP and UDP protocols.
 That's why this is also called NAT/PAT (Network Address Translation/Port Address Translation).

 Due to the dynamic assignment of ports, N:1 masquerading enables only those connections, which have been initiated by the internal network.
 Exception: an internal IP address is staticly exposed on a certain port, e.g. to make a LAN server accessible from the outside.
-This process is called "inverse masquerading" ('Inverse masquerading' \rightarrow page 78).
+This process is called "inverse masquerading" ('Inverse masquerading' \rightarrow page 70).